What is most distinctive about the OpenEBS architecture?

 OpenEBS has been engineered so that it does not require any changes to the containers on which it runs.
 Similarly, Kubernetes itself does not require to be altered and no additional external orchestrator is required.
 However, the workloads that need storage must be running on hosts that have iSCSI initiators, which is a default configuration in almost all operating systems.

-What are the minimum requirements?
-What are the supported container orchestrators?
+What are the minimum requirements and supported container orchestrators?

 OpenEBS is currently tightly integrated into Kubernetes.
 Support for Docker Swarm is something OpenEBS is looking at in future releases.